Counting Periodic Trajectories of Finsler Billiards: From geometry of billiards to topology of cyclic configuration spaces

-The former is impossible since it implies that $u_i = v_i$.
+The former is impossible since it implies that $u_i = v_i$. \end{proof}

-In the latter case, the three covectors $D_{u_i}$, $D_{v_i}$, and $p_i$ span a $2$-plane $P$, hence there exists a unique vector $w_i \in T_{x_i}M \cap I$ such that $D_{w_i} \in P$ and $D_{u_i}(w_i) > 0$.
+It follows from Lemma \ref{lem:samesign} that the three covectors $D_{u_i}$, $D_{v_i}$, and $p_i$ span a $2$-plane $P$, hence there exists a unique vector $w_i \in T_{x_i}M \cap I$ such that $D_{w_i} \in P$ and $D_{u_i}(w_i) > 0$.
 In the next lemma we develop a universal constant, which allows us to compare $D_{u_i}$ with $p_i(u_i)$ and $D_{v_i}$ with $p_i(v_i)$, for any $u_i$ and $v_i$ satisfying a reflection law as in (\ref{eqn:abrelation}).
 We observe the similarities in (\ref{eqn:abrelation}) to both the Finsler reflection law and the $F$-reflection law, and we note that $w_i$ is an analogue of the vector $w$ introduced after Lemma \ref{lem:tangentlaw} for the $F$-billiard reflection.

-\begin{lemma} There exist constants $C>0$ and $m \in \mathbb{N}$, such that, for all $x \in M$, and for all $w \in T_xM \cap I$, if $P = \operatorname{Span}\left\{p,D_w\right\}$, and if $u \in I$ is any vector with $D_u \in P$ and $D_u(w) > 0$, then
+\begin{Lemma} There exist constants $C>0$ and $m \in \mathbb{N}$, such that, for all $x \in M$, and for all $w \in T_xM \cap I$, if $P = \operatorname{Span}\left\{p,D_w\right\}$, and if $u \in I$ is any vector with $D_u \in P$ and $D_u(w) > 0$, then

-\end{lemma}
+\end{Lemma}

 \begin{proof} By compactness of $M$ and $T_xM \cap I$ it is enough to show the existence of $C$ at a single point $x$ and for a single $2$-plane $P$.
 Let $\Gamma \subset I$ be the open curve consisting of those points $u$ described in the statement of the lemma.
 We claim that $p|_\Gamma \colon \Gamma \longrightarrow \R$ is injective.
 Indeed, suppose that $p(u) = p(v)$ for $u,v \in \Gamma$.
 We may write $aD_u - bD_v = p$; here $a$ and $b$ have the same sign, since $D_u(w)$ and $D_v(w)$ are both positive and $p(w)=0$.
 Applying this relation to $u$ and $v$ yields